Opensource-Academy/programming/104_expert_programming_concepts_with_python.md

 Very much like with the previous exercise, use the phonebook from the last module and make it awesome by:
 - using smart returns wherever possible
 - fixing the remove function: remove deletes entries based on first names, make sure that the function prompts for a last name on duplicate first names
+- fixing the remove function even more by asking for an email adress for entries that share first and last names